howerj/cdb/readme.md

 detailed bug report (including but not limited to what machine/OS you are running on, compiler, compiler version, a failing example test case, etcetera).

-- [ ] Use less memory when holding index in memory
-- [ ] Use a fuzzer (like [American Fuzzy Lop][]) to find faults
-- [ ] Allow CDB size (16 bit, 32 bit [default] and 64 bit) to be configured
-- [ ] Split out the callbacks in [main.c][] into a file called 'hosted.c' so
-  the callbacks can be reused.

-The system could be benchmarked by:

-- [ ] Adding timing information to operations.
-- [ ] Possible improvements include larger I/O buffering and avoiding
-scanf/printf functions (using custom numeric routines instead).
-- [ ] Different hash functions could improve performance

 # COPYRIGHT

-The libraries, documentation, and the program at licensed under the [Unlicense][].
+The libraries, documentation, and the test driver program are licensed under the [Unlicense][].
 Do what thou wilt.

 [author]: howe.r.j.89@gmail.com
 [main.c]: main.c
+[cdb.c]: cdb.c
 [CDB]: https://cr.yp.to/cdb.html
 [GNU Make]: https://www.gnu.org/software/make/
 [C Compiler]: https://gcc.gnu.org/